zarf-dev/proposals/0033-registry-proxy/README.md

 The NodePort solution does not work on certain distros such as Talos and OpenShift.
 OpenShift blocks rewriting addresses to localhost, so hostPort will not work on OpenShift, but hostNetwork will.
 Talos works with hostPort on localhost.

 The registry proxy solution comes with security advantages.
 The registry will only be accessible from within the cluster or the loopback address on the node.
 This is an advantage over the NodePort solution where the registry is accessible externally to anyone who can connect to a node.
 Additionally, we will force the registry to connect to the proxy and Zarf CLI with mTLS.
-This way the only unencrypted traffic during a kubelet call to the registry is from the kubelet to the proxy, and therefore never leave the host.
+With this approach, the only unencrypted traffic during a kubelet call occurs between the kubelet and proxy, ensuring this traffic never leaves the host.
 Currently Zarf pushes images using static registry credentials, which are never rotated automatically, in unencrypted calls to the registry.

 ### Goals